rowlandcoping/lost-king-part1/README.md

 it is anticipated that the decisions the player makes will matter and extend beyond simple choices (eg go left, go right) to decisions that also have a moral dimension, influencing other aspects of the game.

 These decisions will lead to different story paths, encounters and ultimate game outcomes.
-Athough the MVP will be driven to a large degree by random chance, it is anticipated that the way player actions influence these odds could have a decisive effect on their journey through the game.
+Although the MVP will be driven to a large degree by random chance, it is anticipated that the way player actions influence these odds could have a decisive effect on their journey through the game.
 As the first game (and indeed the series) develops it is envisaged that additional layers of interactivity can be added for deeper player engagement and replayability; ultimately there is the potential for social sharing and perhaps even monetisation.

 ### 3) Developer Goals

-- Build portfolio: I want this project to display originality which will make it stand out from the crowd and proide value for users.
+- Build portfolio: I want this project to display originality which will make it stand out from the crowd and provide value for users.
 - Enjoy the process: Part of the reason I chose this project is I think it will be a lot of fun to build.
 - Develop technical skills:  As my first project using JavaScript, I want to deploy range of techniques to further my skills.
 - Extensibility:  The MVP for this project could potentially be very simple, but there is also a great deal of scope to add extra features, either as part of this project or in the future.